15.4 C

 $ find -type f -name test.php

-This command will list the PHP file called test.php present inside the current working directory.
+This command will list the PHP file test.php, which is in the current working directory.

 10. Search for all PHP Files